Raymond Johansen: Governing Mayor of Oslo

+Post-politics

+Shortly before departing as governing mayor, Johansen was chosen as the next secretary-general for Norwegian People's Aid.
+He is scheduled to assume the position by new year 2024.

 Personal life

-He is married to Christin Kristoffersen and have two children, and resides in Oslo.
+Johansen is married to Christin Kristoffersen and have two children, and resides in Oslo.
 From 1999 to 2001 he was a member of the board of Vålerenga Fotball.